Prospect Promotion Incentive: Explaining PPI Rules, Quirks & More

 Nationals righthander Cade Cavalli illustrates the other side of the coin when it comes to extended injured list stays.

 Cavalli made his MLB debut on Aug.
 26, 2022.
-He appeared in one game before succumbing to Tommy John surgery.
-His rehab stretched into 2023 and he missed the entire season.
+He appeared in one game before suffering from shoulder inflammation and finishing the season on the major league injured list.

 But because Cavalli was a qualified Top 100 Prospect who retained rookie status, all he had to do was remain on Washington’s IL for the entire 2023 season in order to satisfy the 172 service days requirement.